dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-7/4-creating-the-manifest-during-deployment.md

 Since your CI/CD will be running in a fresh environment, you'll need to install dbt and other dependencies before building your manifest.

 To get our deployment working, we need to add a step to our GitHub Actions workflow that runs the commands required to generate the `manifest.json`.
-Specifically, we need to run the `dbt project prepare-and-package` command, available in the `dagster_dbt` package discussed earlier.
+Specifically, we need to run the `dbt project prepare-and-package` command, available in the `dagster_dbt` package.

 1. In your Dagster project, locate the `.github/workflows` directory.
 2. Open the `deploy.yml` file.